 The skills and knowledge you acquire will prepare you for various employment opportunities in a wide range of music and related fields.

 The Graduate Diploma of Music (Contemporary Practice) serves as the first 8 subjects (6 core units and 2 electives) of the Master of Music (Contemporary Practice).
-You must first enrol in, and complete, the Graduate Diploma of Music in order to qualify to continue on to the Master of Music.
+You must first enrol in and complete the Graduate Diploma of Music to qualify to continue on to the Master of Music.

 February and July